Patient education: Atrial fibrillation (Beyond the Basics)

-Patient information: Radiofrequency catheter ablation for the heart (The Basics)
+Patient education: Catheter ablation for the heart (The Basics)

-Patient information: Heart failure and atrial fibrillation (The Basics)
+Patient education: Heart failure and atrial fibrillation (The Basics)

-Patient information: Mitral stenosis in adults (The Basics)
+Patient education: Mitral stenosis in adults (The Basics)

-Patient information: Medicines for atrial fibrillation (The Basics)
+Patient education: Medicines for atrial fibrillation (The Basics)

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Radiofrequency catheter ablation for the heart (Beyond the Basics)
+Patient education: Catheter ablation for abnormal heartbeats (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

 Antiarrhythmic drugs to maintain sinus rhythm in patients with atrial fibrillation: Recommendations